Rudy Ruettiger: Honors, recognition, and awards

-On October 14, 2005, Ruettiger was the master of ceremonies at a pep rally for Notre Dame Football.
-The Fighting Irish were about to play rival and then #1-ranked University of Southern California (USC) the following day and Head Coach Charlie Weis asked some Notre Dame legends, including Tim Brown and Joe Montana, to come back and speak at the rally.
-Ruettiger came out of the tunnel at Notre Dame Stadium to a loud ovation.
-Notre Dame ultimately lost the game.
+On October 14, 2005, Ruettiger appeared at a pep rally before the 2005 USC vs. Notre Dame football game, which Notre Dame ultimately lost in the last few seconds.

 The inaugural 2007 College Football Rudy Award was held on January 8, 2008, at the Opryland Hotel in Nashville, Tennessee.
 The College Football Rudy Award was created by the Rudy Foundation and honors Division I football players who demonstrate what Ruettiger refers to as the "Four Cs": character, courage, contribution, and commitment as a member of their team.
 A similar award for high school students was created in 2009.
 Trusted Sports and Ruettiger launched the High School Football "Rudy" Awards, which aim to uncover the "Rudy" on every high school football team in America.
 Inspired by the College Football Rudy Awards, three finalists were announced on February 3, 2010.
 The winner, Calob Leindecker of Baton Rouge, Louisiana, received a college scholarship totaling $10,000.
 Two runners-up, Kyle Weafer of Kansas and Justin Ray Duke of Texas each received $5,000 scholarships.

 In July 2009, Ruettiger was initiated into the Kappa Sigma fraternity at the Grand Conclave in San Antonio, Texas.

-Ruettiger received an honorary doctorate degree from Our Lady of Holy Cross College and Long Island University.
-He has been given key to the city at numerous cities across the nation along with special proclamations for his inspiration, commitment, and human spirit; one such proclamation from the Governor of Nevada announced an Official Rudy Award Day.
-He has been recognized by the Texas House of Representatives and President George W. Bush and visited the White House.
+Ruettiger received honorary doctoral degrees from Holy Cross College, Mercy University, and Long Island University.
+He has been given key to the city at numerous cities across the nation along with special proclamations for his inspiration, commitment, and human spirit; one such proclamation from the governor of Nevada announced an Official Rudy Award Day.